MarcG-TUE/markdown-tools/document/document.md

 For all ${{myvar}}\in{{MyNats}}$

-::::: {.lemma}
+::::: {.lemma label="lem:something"}
 This is an example lemma.
 :::::

 ::::: {.theorem}
-This is an example theorem.
+This is an example theorem using Lemma @lem:something.
 :::::

 ![Example Image](figures/example.png){.inline scale=0.25}